gurusuk/app-blog/README.txt

 Enter the following the command to destroy all resources that were created in step 7

 terraform destroy -var "aws_access_key=<access key>" -var "aws_secret_key=<your secret key>" -var "key_name=<your AWS key pair name>"

+10)
+To scale up/down EC2 instances, change values of the variables asg_min, asg_max, asg_required for Auto scaling configuration For example: To increase number of instances running from 1 to 2 :

+asg_min - 1
+asg_max - 2
+asg_required from 1 to 2

+execute terraform apply command.
+It will change desired_capacity: "1" => "2"

+11)
+If a running instance goes down, new instance will be automatically launched as per configuration defined in ASG